AkpuruenyaChukwu/Cinema-Room-Manager/README.md

-Payment manager is a project I built as part of my Kotlin course on Jetbrains.
+Payment manager is a project I built as part of my Kotlin course on Hyperskill.

-The project helps a cinema manage it's payment.
+The project helps a cinema manage its payment.